amaargiru/mqtt-client/README.md

-Example of connect to Yandex MQTT broker.
+Example of connect to MQTT broker.